 1. Key information for new graduates

-New graduates are required to complete the Graduate Information Form below, giving their personal and emergency contact details, a recent picture, and confirming that they have read and understood the Student Handbook (on the left of this page).
+New graduates are required to complete the Graduate Information Form (currently closed, but will be reactivated in September 2020), giving their personal and emergency contact details, a recent picture, and confirming that they have read and understood the Student Handbook (on the left of this page).
 New students should also ensure they complete their medical registration with Summertown Health Centre.

 The University’s Examination Regulations are published and kept up to date online.
 In addition to information about the general conduct of exams at Oxford, the website lists the regulations covering each of the University’s degrees; it is important for students to be familiar with the rules covering their course, and students should consult the Regulations at least once a year to ensure that changes do not go unnoticed.
 As the website provides an archive, it is imperative that students take care to find the appropriate year’s regulations.

 Please refer to the St Hugh’s Student Handbook, Medical Information sheet and FAQ section at the bottom of this page, and direct any other queries to the College Office at firstname.lastname@example.org or 01865 274929.